 Evaporative Emissions System Small Leak Detected

-A vehicle’s ECM will store a P0456 trouble code after it detects two failures in a row during vehicle off-testing (an automatic check it runs every time you turn your vehicle off).
-There is not any accompanying symptom or trouble code other than a generic P0440 indicating a general problem with the evaporative fuel system.
+A vehicle’s Engine Control Module (ECM) or Powertrain Control Module (PCM) will store a P0456 trouble code after it detects two failures in a row during vehicle off-testing (an automatic check it runs every time you turn your vehicle off).
+There is not any accompanying symptom or OBD II trouble code other than a generic P0440 indicating a general problem with the evaporative emission fuel system.
 Your Check Engine Light will come on to indicate both codes, but there won’t be any other indication of a problem that affects normal operation or drivability.

 When you turn off your vehicle, the ECM sends a command to the purge control valve (PCV), closing the system and activating the evaporative vacuum pump.
 This is supposed to create a tiny amount of specified vacuum before monitoring the system for leaks.